The process of color vision

 This test was created in 1917 by Ishihara Shinobu.

-It is formed by 38 plates called "pseudo isochromatic", plates made of little colored circles, forming a background on which appears a symbol (letter or number).
+It consists of 38 "pseudo isochromatic" plates, i.e. plates made up of small colored dots forming a background on which a symbol (letter or number) appears.

 Its purpose is to highlight the existence of dyschromatopsia, if any, and its axis.
 It cannot be used to assess the severity of the deficiency.

-In the Holmgren test, the patient has to select a certain number of similar colors from amongst a bunch of colored threads.
+There is the Holmgren test, in which the patient must select a number of similar colors from colored threads.

 There are also Farnsworth tests, in which colored tokens have to be sorted.